-2. If the binding indication is provided by the NF Service Consumer, SCP (re-)selects as specified in Table 6.3.1.0-1 of TS 23.501 [2] and routes the service requet to target accordingly.
-If the binding indication is not provided by the NF Service Consumer, then the SCP routes the service request based on routing information available.
+2. If the Routing Binding Indication is provided by the NF Service Consumer, SCP (re-)selects as specified in Table 6.3.1.0-1 of TS 23.501 [2] and routes the service requet to target accordingly.
+If the Routing Binding Indication is not provided by the NF Service Consumer, then the SCP routes the service request based on routing information available.

 3. The NF Service Producer responds via SCP.